ericwq/gskills/docs/conn2.md

 }
 ```

 Now we have connected with the upstream servers and the state & picker is ready to go.
-It's time to discuss [Pick a connection](picker.md).
+It's time to discuss [xDS pick](picker.md).